scottwedge/JAX_archiving_service/JAX_Archiving_Service_API_docs.md

 ### /retrieve
 [back to top][endpoints]

+This endpoint will be used by the [archive frontend][frontend] or programatically by users with an `api_key`.
 This endpoint will accept a valid `POST` retrieve request as described below.
 The successful return will be an integer corresponding to the number of directories submitted for retrieval.

 An unsuccessful return value will be a string (starting with `ERROR:`) describing why the request was not submitted to pbs.